-Castle Rochelle.
-And from then on, when one of them did a particularly bold, smart, risky thing, they mimic the male voice crying "Hey, Rochelle,"
+Celestial Castle.
+And from then on, when one of them did a particularly bold, smart, risky thing, they mimic the male voice crying "Hey, Celestial,"

-Even in the words they had invented for secrets: "Hey, Rochelle," and a language they called "idigay," they had never been able to share a twin shame.
+Even in the words they had invented for secrets: "Hey, Celestial," and a language they called "idigay," they had never been able to share a twin shame.
 Each one thought the rot was hers alone.
 Now, sitting on the floor playing jacks, with everything and nothing to lose, the phrase, the recollection of the moment of invention, loosened something.
-Took them back to a time of true love when innocence did not exist because no one remembered hell.
+Took them back to a time when innocence did not exist because no one remembered hell.

 It is 1940 and they are going by themselves to play at the beach.
-Let has packed a picnic lunch for them, and they will eat it in the shade and privacy of their palace: a keeled over row boat long abandoned to sea grass.
+L has packed a picnic lunch for them and they will eat it in the shade and privacy of their palace: a keeled over row boat long abandoned to sea grass.
 They have cleaned it, furnished it and named it.
-Castle Rochelle.
 It contains a blanket, a driftwood table, two broken saucers and emergency food: canned peaches, sardines, a jar of apple jelly, peanut butter, soda crackers.
 They are wearing bathing suits.
 Heed is wearing one of Christine's, blue with white piping.
 Christine's is a yellow two piece, midriff, it is called.
 Their hair has been quartered into four braids so they have identical hair styles.
 Christine's braids are slippery, Heed's are not.
 They are walking across the hotel lawn when one remembers that they have forgotten the jacks.
 Heed volunteers to get them while Christine waits in the gazebo and guards the food.

-Heed runs into the service entrance and up the back stairs.
+Heed runs into the service entrance and up the back stairs, excited by what's to come and the flavor of her bubble gum.
 Music is coming from the hotel bar-something so sweet and urgent Heed shakes her hips to the beat as she moves down the hallway.
 She bumps into her friend's grandfather.
 He looks at her.
 Embarrassed-did he see her wiggle her hips?--and in awe.
 He is the big handsome giant who owns the hotel.
 Whom nobody, even Christine, sasses.
 Heed stops, unable to move or say "Excuse me.
 Sorry."